J-C-Q/MonitoredQuantumCircuits.jl/docs/src/getting_started.md

 # Getting Started

 The framework consists out of three main parts.
-First is the lattice, which represents the underlying qubits structure.
+First is the qubit geometry / lattice, which represents the underlying qubits structure.
 Second is the circuit, which holds information about the operations applied to the qubits in a given lattice.
 The last part is the execution of the circuit, which can happen on various backends.

-## Lattice
+## Qubit geometry / Lattice
 A `Lattice` is a representation of qubits and connections between them (i.e., a graph).
 In general, it is only possible to apply operations to multiple qubits if they are connected in the lattice.
 Ancillary qubits should also be explicitly represented in the lattice.
 Preimplemented lattices are

 - `HeavyChainLattice(length)`